The world at your fingertips

 Booking holidays has never been easier or so exciting, and while some people still value the face-to-face contact provided by high street travel agents, more and more are booking with the help of the internet and a simple one-stop phone call to travel agents such as Directline Holidays.
-You can even secure your summer 2013 trip for as little as £25pp, online or over the telephone, by taking advantage of our low deposit holiday offers.

 Your holiday magic carpet

 Surfing the net to find your ideal holiday is like having your own magic carpet, but booking holidays independently can be a time-consuming and frustrating business.
 Once you’ve found exactly the right hotel in exactly the right destination will you necessarily be able to find exactly the right flight to get you there?
 And arranging a holiday independently in countries like China, Africa, Cuba, and India is fraught with problems and uncertainties, which is why most travellers find the expertise and knowledge of a good travel agent can make booking a holiday a smooth, enjoyable, trouble-free experience and offer greater peace of mind – and is often the cheapest and most convenient option.